wilsontelab/svx-mdi-tools/docs/installation/code.md

 ```

 Alternatively, you can add the installation directory to your PATH variable,
-or always change into the directory prior to calling _./run_.
+or change into the directory prior to calling _./run_.

 ### Execute a Stage 1 pipeline from the command line